Skip navigation

 • establish the correct geographic boundary between the taxing units; and

-• determine the amount of property taxes owed and the taxing unit or units owed.
+• determine the property tax amount owed and the taxing unit or units owed.

 The taxing units must refund any amount that exceeds the amount due.